pnp/sp-dev-fx-webparts/docs/contributing/index.md

 # Contributing

-If you'd like to contribute to this repository, please read the following guidelines.
-Contributors are more than welcome to share your learnings with others from centralized location.
+If you'd like to contribute to these samples, please read the following guidelines.

+Contributors are more than welcome to share your learnings with others from a centralized location.

 ## Contributor License Agreement

-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.